 FIGURE 1: THERMOCOUPLES ENDS HAVE AN IMPACT ON THE MEASUREMENTS: (A) TWISTED AND LOTS OF WIRE EXPOSED; B) WELDED AND ONLY THE JUNCTION IS EXPOSED.

-On the left is a type T thermocouple for surface contact measurement with a twisted end, and on the right is a type K thermocouple with a welded tip.
+On the top right is a type T thermocouple for surface contact measurement with a twisted end, and on the bottom right is a type K thermocouple with a welded tip.
 Although the type T thermocouple is more resistant to noise due to its twisted tip, temperature is recorded from the point of first contact between the two metals that make up the thermocouple.
 In this case, the left type T thermocouple will record temperatures at the bottom twist, where the green shrink wrap ends, and the exposed metal begins.
 When inserted into the holes along the LHCM, this area aligns with the PTFE insulation, instead of the sample to be measured.
 This can result in incorrect readings, as the thermocouple will output the temperature of the PTFE or the local air directly around that point instead of the center of the sample.
 Once this was determined, all the thermocouples were adjusted to only feature two or three twists and were wound as tight as possible to allow the twisted portion of each thermocouple to reach the inner center of the sample.

 To ensure accurate temperature measurement, thermocouple tips were pushed all the way to center axis of LHCM, by pushing them all the way in and taking advantage of the friction between the thermocouple’s fiberglass sheathing and the PTFE to secure them in place.